SuzanneNL/star-trail-photography/testing.md

 ## Manual testing
 Manual testing was done on different devices (see Responsiveness).
+### Home
+- On the right side of the article, a scrollspy is visible.
+It scrolls the page to the clicked paragraph.

 ### Sign Up
-- Before signing up, users see the options Home, Gallery, Log In and Sign Up in the navigation bar.
+- Before signing up, users see the options Home, Gallery, Contact, Log In and Sign Up in the navigation bar.
 - In the Sign Up form: provide username of less than 4 characters.
 The form tells a user that the username doesn't meet the criteria (red color, text).
 - Provide password of less than 4 characters.
 The form tells a user that the password doesn't meet the criteria (red color, text).
 - Leave one of two fields empty.
 The form tells a user that the empty field needs to be filled in (red color, text).
 - Provide username or password containing forbidden characters.
+Only a-z, A-Z, 0-9, dots and underscores are allowed.
 The form tells a user that the username or password don't meet the criteria (red color, text).
+- Try to exceed the maximum number of characters for each field (20 characters).
+The user will not be able to add more characters, typed characters will not be added to the fields.
 - Provide username and password that meet requirements.
 The form will give the fields a green color.
 - Provide a username that already exists and submit the form.
 The user is redirected back to the sign up page.
 A red flash message is visible: 'That username is taken.
 Please try another.'
 - Provide a username that doesn't already exist and submit the form.
 The user is redirected to the home page.
 A green flash message is visible: 'Thank you for signing up!
 Welcome!'
 In the database, a new user is added with an id, username and hashed password.
-The user sees the options Home, Gallery, Profile and Log Out in the navigation bar.
+The user sees the options Home, Gallery, Profile, Contact and Log Out in the navigation bar.

 ### Log In
-- Before logging in, users see the options Home, Gallery, Log In and Sign Up in the navigation bar.
+- Before logging in, users see the options Home, Gallery, Contact, Log In and Sign Up in the navigation bar.
 - In the Log In form: leave one of two fields empty, or both, and try to log in.
 The form tells a user that the empty fields need to be filled in (red color, text).
 - Provide both username and password.
 The form will give the fields a green color.
 - Provide a false username with a false or correct password and submit the form.
 The user is redirected back to the log in page.
 A red flash message is visible: 'Incorrect username and/or password.
 Please try again.'
 - Provide a correct username with a false password and submit the form.
 The user is redirected back to the log in page.
 A red flash message is visible: 'Incorrect username and/or password.
 Please try again.'
 - Provide a correct username with a correct password and submit the form.
 The user is redirected to the home page.
 A green flash message is visible: 'Welcome, <username>!'
 A session cookie is added, as can be seen in the Chrome DevTool (go to Application, Cookies, click on the URL, you will see the session cookie).
-The user sees the options Home, Gallery, Profile and Log Out in the navigation bar.
+The user sees the options Home, Gallery, Profile, Contact and Log Out in the navigation bar.
 In the gallery, a user will see an 'add your image' button.
 And underneath previously added image, he will see edit and delete buttons.

 ### Log Out
 - Click on 'Log Out' in the navigation bar.
 The user is redirected to the Log In page.
 A green flash message is visible: 'You have been logged out'.
 The session cookie is deleted, as can be seen in the Chrome DevTool (go to Application, Cookies, click on the URL, you will no longer see the session cookie).
 The website is displayed as it was before logging in.